 This requires the involvement of the Planning Department.
-Camden officers propose “estate master-planning” and a “community vision”, but do not mention a proper planning process for the whole area.
+Camden officers propose “estate master-planning” and a “community vision”, but do not mention planning for the whole area.
 Planning provides a long term framework to guide development.
 Without this the future well-being of neighbourhoods cannot be protected.
 Unfortunately the tendency for major projects to precede or supplant proper planning is not new, as real estate developers have become the key drivers of the production of space, for example as at Kings Cross.
 This has contributed to planners in local government departments being more focused on ‘market facilitation’ than on engaging with urban design and the creation of public value through planning.

 The lack of a Plan shows inadequacies in the current discourse.
 For example, there is no acknowledgement that “12.7% of land area in Gospel Oak is public green space compared to 24.8% in Camden”.
 The open space around buildings on the West Kentish Town estate is valuable in light of this.
 Without a planning framework setting out compensations for the densification of the estate area, West Kentish Town comprehensive redevelopment will not be co-ordinated with other goals for the neighbourhood.